mikenguyen13/data_analysis/_book/12-data.md

 However, FE can only fix bias due to time-invariant factors (both observables and unobservables) correlated with treatment (not time-variant factors that correlated with the treatment).

+The traditional FE technique is flawed when lagged dependent variables are included in the model. [@nickell1981biases] [@narayanan2013estimating]

+With measurement error in the independent, FE will exacerbate the errors-in-the-variables bias.

 ##### Demean Approach

 To deal with violation in $c_i$, we have